Chatterino/chatterino2/CONTRIBUTING.md

 ## Use of AI

-You may use AI assistance for contributing to Chatterino, as long as you follow these points:
+You may not use AI assistance for contributing to Chatterino, unless you follow these points:

+- You have made significant (non-AI generated) Pull Requests before.
 - Test your changes locally on your computer and check that no other functionality was broken.
+- You have reviewed the generated code.
-- When making significant changes, add a note in the Pull Request description if a large portion of the code is generated.
+- You add a note in the Pull Request description.
 - Do not use AI tools for the following:
   - Pull request and issue descriptions
   - Writing documentation (except for grammar checking or wording improvements)